abhikanojia/abhikanojia.github.io/_posts/rails-8/2024-02-08-rails-8-enhanced-explain-method.md

 Are you a Rails developer seeking to turbocharge your database queries?
 Dive into the world of ActiveRecord with Rails 8.0's revamped Explain method.
 Let's explore how this game-changing update can supercharge your application's performance.

-In previous versions, ActiveRecord's Explain method had limitations, especially with methods like count, last, and pluck.
+In previous versions, ActiveRecord's Explain method had limitations, especially with methods like `count`, `last`, and `pluck`.
 But with Rails 8.0, a new dawn arises.
 Now, you can seamlessly analyze queries returned by methods like count or pluck without encountering errors.

 ```ruby
 # Prior to rails 8